 The International Eurochocolate Festival is the largest chocolate festival in Europe.
 It may even be the most popular in the world.
 The event draws approximately 900,000.
 It is held in Perugia every year.
 Perugia has a long history of chocolate.
 Perugia is home to the Universita Dei Sapori (University of Flavors), and of the famous Italian chocolat Baci.
 Visitors can also tour their chocolate factory.
 Eurochocolate is the place to go to for live cooking demonstrations, chocolate sculptures, and, of course, chocolate to eat!

 White Truffle Fair (Citta di Castello, Gobbio)

 While Tuscany is most well-known for its famous truffles, Umbria is also rich in this expensive root.
 The Mostra Mercato Nazionale del Tartufo Bianco, an annual agricultural fair in Citta di Castello and Gobbio , offers food lovers and travelers a chance to taste the white truffle and other regional classics.
 There are actually many truffle festivals throughout Italy.
 You can find more information in our post about truffle festivals.

 New Wine Festivals (various places)

 The release of new wines, a type of light red wine, cannot be done in Italy prior to November 4.
 Therefore, each year there are various celebrations for vini novelli.
 Narni, the town that inspired C.S.
-Torgiano, Lewis’ Narnia and Pontassieve host festivals to welcome new wine batches.
+Torgiano, Lewis’ Narnia, and Pontassieve hosts festivals to welcome new wine batches.
 There are wine tastings in the streets and restaurants.
-You can also find cooking demonstrations, wine judging competitions and whole meals that match your new wine.
+You can also find cooking demonstrations, wine-judging competitions, and whole meals that match your new wine.

 When: The first weekend after November 4.
 Many towns begin November 11 this year.